Pometry/Raphtory/docs/user-guide/algorithms/6_vectorisation.md

 ## Asking questions about your network

-Using the [Network example]() from XYZ you can set up a graph and add some simple AI tools in order to create a `VectorisedGraph`:
+Using the Network example from the [ingestion using dataframes](../ingestion/3_dataframes.md) discussion you can set up a graph and add some simple AI tools in order to create a `VectorisedGraph`:

 /// tab | :fontawesome-brands-python: Python
 ```{.python notest}